A Taste of China: Sichuan Cuisine with Paul Young

 - Bring the sauce to a boil, then slowly stir in cornstarch slurry until the sauce thickens to your liking (you do not have to use the entire 1/2 cup of cornstarch slurry).

-- Adjust seasonings: add soy sauce to increase saltiness, drizzle in more Mala Hot Oil for heat, stir in Kitchen bouquet for color (if desired).
+- Adjust seasonings: add soy sauce to increase saltiness, drizzle in more Mala Hot Oil for heat, and stir in the Kitchen Bouquet for color (if desired).

 - Garnish with peanuts, the green parts of the green onions, a few toasted red chili pods, and a few toasted Sichuan peppercorns (if desired).